lsst-dm/dmtn-330/index.md

 message received from the Prompt Processing Butler Writer on the `prompt-output` topic.
 Kafka's transactions can be used to guarantee at-least-once processing of these messages.

+Besides Kafka notifications, we can also accept lists of datasets from other sources.
+For example, Prompt Processing "catch up" processing will run separately from the main set of worker pods, at a different time.
+As long as it can provide a list of the datasets it generated, we can integrate it with PPS.
+This could be as simple as a CSV dump in a directory that we poll for files periodically.

 ### Tasks